ibm-maximo-dev/maximo-swift-restclient/README.md

 > **Note**: The sample uses the lean format.

 #### Returning attribute values when creating a new Work Order
 By default, the create operation does not return any content for the new created work order.
-Since many attribute values are auto-generated or automatically assigned at the server side based on Maximo business logic, it often makes sense to get the final representation of the newly created resource.
+Since many attribute values are auto-generated or automatically assigned at the server side based on the Maximo business logic, it often makes sense to get the final representation of the newly created resource.

-Instead of re-selecting the work order again (which makes another round-trip to the server), it is simpler and faster just to get the resource content as part of the response for the work order creation.
+Instead of re-selecting the work order again (which makes another round-trip to the server), it is simpler and faster just to get the resource content as part of the response for the work order creation process.
+You can do that by using one of the following statements:

 For non-lean,